finos/a11y-theme-builder/docs/setup/app-installation.md

 Perform the following steps to run a local version of the Theme Builder application.

 ## Fetch Latest Code
-These instructions assume you have a local copy of a forked instance of [discoverfinancial/a11y-theme-builder](https://github.com/discoverfinancial/a11y-theme-builder).
+These instructions assume you have a forked instance of [discoverfinancial/a11y-theme-builder](https://github.com/discoverfinancial/a11y-theme-builder) in your personal GitHub account.

 ```
+mkdir <WORKSPACE>
 cd <WORKSPACE>
 git clone https://github.com/<YOUR-ORG>/a11y-theme-builder
 cd a11y-theme-builder